 How to Apply

-Applications for the 2020-2021 cohort are now open.
-The application deadline is March 30, 2020.
+Applications for the 2020-2021 cohort are now closed.
 Please see below for additional information regarding application requirements.

 - Students must plan to be registered UT undergraduate students in residence at UT during the fall and spring semesters of the 2020-2021 academic year.
 Because this program provides the foundation for a potentially multi-year mentorship, preference will be given to students entering their sophomore or junior years.